mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           When the minion is **dispelled** or dies, its equipment drops and can be picked up by another allied minion.

 keyword:  **Flying**<br>
-          Can move to any open tile.
+          Can move through enemy units.

 keyword:  **Forcefield**<br>
           The first damage this unit takes every turn is negated.